thanh-abaii/multi_angle_view/README.md

 1. **Upload**: Drag and drop your subject image into the "Control Center" drop zone on the left.
 2. **Generate**: Click the "Generate Angles" button.
 The app will process requests in parallel.
 3. **Review**: Watch as images appear in the grid on the right.
-Hover over any image to see details.
+4. **Preview**: Click any image to open the high-res Lightbox preview.
-4. **Refine**: If an angle isn't perfect, click the "Regenerate" button on that specific card.
+5. **Refine**: If an angle isn't perfect, click the "Regenerate" button on that specific card.
-5. **Export**: Click "Download All" to save the entire set, or download individual images via the card overlay.
+6. **Export**: Click "Download All" to save the entire set, or download individual images via the Lightbox.

 ## 📄 License